 FORCED YOUNG MARRIAGES

-In many parts of Africa, not only is female genital mutilation practised, but young girls, often only 12 years old are forced into marriages with men who are very much older.
+In many parts of Africa, not only is FGM practised but often girls as young as 12 are forced into marriage with older men.

-Often, their tradition does not allow her to remarry.
-She and her family have a future in poverty.
-Until she can ‘marry off’ her young daughters in exchange for a ‘bride price’, a farm animal.
-And each daughter is now one less mouth for her to feed.
+When these men die, they leave behind young mothers with many children to feed and often their traditions forbid women to remarry.
+These women contemplate a future in poverty unless they can ‘marry off’ their young daughters in exchange for a ‘bride price’, usually a farm animal.
+As each daughter gets “married off”, she also has one less mouth to feed.

-This is another practise that Rights of Girls wishes to support the end of.
+Child brides is another tradition that Rights of Girls is working to end.